A Natural Thanksgiving: Using Goods of Garden and Field for Your Holiday Home

-    Bounty nowadays means something a bit different than it did to the Pilgrim's.
+Bounty nowadays means something a bit different than it did to the Puritan's.
 Not in quantity, certainly, for I'm sure they liked to eat good food as much as ever you or I do.
 But I'm not sure how I'd like a bag-pudding made chiefly of ground corn and deer fat.
-If ever I try it, I'll do a hub on it, so you can know whether the experience is worth pursuing.
+If ever I try it, I'll tell you about it, so you can know whether the experience is worth pursuing.

-    I have the opportunity to grow many more things than did the Pilgrims, as I'm sure you do, too, if you wish.
-I don't have nearly the fishing situation that they did, but I prefer to garden anyway.
+I have the opportunity to grow many more things than did the Puritans, as I'm sure you do, too, if you wish.
+I don't have nearly the fishing situation that they did, but I prefer to garden than fish, anyway.

-    Ah...!
-Pickled beets - sweet pickle sticks - and yes, even pickled carrots.
+Ah . . . !
+Pickled beets--sweet pickle sticks--and yes, pickled carrots.
 Have you ever tried them?

 We have different plans for the cabbages, and the many varieties of peppers and squashes, both summer and winter.

 We begin discussing whether to have turkey and venison, or maybe waylay the traditional menu, and just have salmon.